top of page

 Forging

-Note: Before and during forging, the material must be free of impurities, as these can lead to material damage during heat treatment.
+Please note: Before and during forging, the material must be free of impurities, as these could damage the material during heat treatment.

 Heat treatment and hot forming